Supergiovane/KNXUltimate/documents/SECURETUNNELINGWORKFLOW.md

   - SecureAPDU = `[0x03, 0xF1] + [0x10] + seq48 + encPayload + encMac4`
 - Pack into cEMI L_DATA_REQ and KNX/IP TUNNELING_REQUEST (with connection header)
 - Send inside Secure Wrapper (0x0950)

+Implementation notes:
+- In TunnelTCP, cEMI `ack=0` (no KNX bus ACK requested).
+The KNX/IP Tunneling ACK (0x0421) still flows at the IP layer.
+- The Data Secure sender IA (`srcIA`) is the interface IA from the keyring; `cEMI.srcAddress` is updated accordingly for consistency.

 Receive path:
 - On inbound TUNNELING_REQUEST: send TUNNELING_ACK